Close

 We are in a time of social distancing, but your favorite Tor authors are still coming to screens near you in the month of July!
 Check out where you can find them here:

-Katherine Addison (The Angel of the Crows) and Jo Walton (Or What You Will)
+Katherine Addison ( opens in a new windowThe Angel of the Crows) and Jo Walton ( opens in a new windowOr What You Will)

-Placeholder of -59Place holder of - 82
+Placeholder of -52Image Placeholder of - 35

 Tuesday, July 7